gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 The Page Map extension reads and updates the `app.json` file containing the navigation and pages information in a compact and technology independent notation.
 The file also serves as a simple text-based interface.
 It is generated on demand and can be accessed from the Application Modeler tree view from SAP Fiori sidebar view by selecting the `Show Source Code` option from the `Map` node's right-click context menu.
 The application descriptor (`webapp/manifest.json`) of the application will be updated automatically when the `app.json` is saved, and changes to the `webapp/manifest.json` will be converted to `app.json`.
 The `app.json` is virtual and will not be written to the project folder.

-#### Supported Floorplans of SAP Fiori Elements
+#### Supported Templates of SAP Fiori Elements

-* List Report Object Page with OData V2 and OData V4
+* List Report Page with OData V2 and OData V4
 * Overview Page with OData V2 (including OData V4 based cards)
 * Analytical List Page with OData V2 and OData V4
 * From entry page with OData V4